elucian/bee/syntax/overview.md

 ```

 **Notes:**
-* Only integer part of a number is used in conversion;
+* Only the integer part of a number is used in conversion to logical;
-* Fraction is truncated before conversion to logic type;
+* Fraction is truncated before conversion to logical;
-* A string: "Yes", "yes", "True", "true", "T" or "t" or "1" convert to: True = 1
+* A string: "Yes", "yes", "True", "true", "On","on", "T", "t" or "1" convert to: True = 1
-* A string: "No", "no", "False", "true", "F" or "f" or "0" convert to: False= 0
+* A string: "No", "no", "False", "false", "Off","off", "F", "f" or "0" convert to: False = 0

 ## Conditionals